PrefectHQ/prefect/README.md

 ### Getting started

-Begin by [installing Prefect](https://docs.prefect.io/getting-started/installation) on your machine, then follow one of our [friendly tutorials](https://docs.prefect.io/tutorials/first-steps) to learn by example.
+Begin by [installing Prefect](https://docs.prefect.io/getting-started/installation) on your machine--Prefect currently supports the following Python versions: 3.7, 3.8, 3.9, 3.10.
+Then follow one of our [friendly tutorials](https://docs.prefect.io/tutorials/first-steps) to learn by example.
 See the [Getting Started overview](https://docs.prefect.io/getting-started/overview) for more.

 ### Concepts